showierdata9978/ShowierCommuntiyBot/README.md

 ## Why

-I made This Bot s an iderductio to python discord in general
+I made This Bot s an iderduction to python discord in general